 The Romans later transformed the name into “Messana” which became the current Messina in the Byzantine era.

-We invite you to share this article with your friends and discover our tours of Sicily by clicking here.
+We invite you to discover our tours of Sicily by clicking here.